reynoldsroderick/Web-Scrapping/README.md

 Scraping:

-https://mars.nasa.gov/news/ website was used to get the latest news on Mars mission using BeautifulSoup, splinter, pandas in a jupyter notebook. https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars was used to scrape the featured image of mars in full resolution. https://twitter.com/marswxreport?lang=en was used to get the latest tweet on the mars weather. https://space-facts.com/mars/ to gather the facts table about Mars https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars to get the images of 4 hemispheres of Mars
+https://mars.nasa.gov/news/ website was used to get the latest news on Mars mission using BeautifulSoup, splinter, pandas in a jupyter notebook.

+https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars was used to scrape the featured image of mars in full resolution.

+https://twitter.com/marswxreport?lang=en was used to get the latest tweet on the mars weather.

+https://space-facts.com/mars/ to gather the facts table about Mars.

+https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars to get the images of 4 hemispheres of Mars
 Flask: